Just-Jojo/Twilight-bot/README.md

 ### Support

-For support, please either DM Jojo on Discord (username is Jojo#7791, just shoot me a friend requst and say you're here for Twilight) or join [Vanguards](https://discord.gg/JmCFyq7) and go to `support-jojo-cogs`
+For support, please either DM Jojo on Discord (username is Jojo#7791, just shoot me a friend requst and say you're here for Twilight) or join [the support server](https://discord.gg/JmCFyq7) and go to `support-jojocogs`

 #### Thanks for checking out Twilight!